-These functions are evident in the performance elements for which you are rated; i.e., performing the full range of air safety accident and incident investigation, accident prevention, and program support functions.
-The fact that your recommendations are subject to review and change does not change the fundamental purpose of your position as the NTSB representative on assigned air safety matters.
-This work entails executing major components of the NTSB air safety management program.
-In addition, you perform program planning and development functions when vou propose safety recommen-dations, notwithstanding the subsequent review and control process.
-These functions are performed within the overall policies, objectives, and requirements prescribed by NTSB regulations, guidelines, and procedures.
-As you and Mr. Hancock discussed during our on-site review, and our independent review confirmed, NTSB accident investigation manuals are very general in nature.
-You are relied upon to independently formulate and develop plans, procedures, and timetables to accomplish the desired work outcomes; e.g., a technically accurate, complete and thorough investigation, recommending a probable cause and to effect necessary coordination and integration with other organizations in accomplishing the NTSB air safety program execution functions of your position.
+These functions are evident in your performance elements; i.e., performing the full range of highway accident and incident investigation and program support functions.
+The fact that your recommendations are subject to review and change does not change the fundamental purpose of your position as the NTSB representative on assigned highway safety matters.
+This work entails executing major components of the NTSB highway safety management program.
+You also perform program planning and development functions when you propose safety recommendations, notwithstanding the subsequent review and control process.
+You perform these functions within the overall policies, objectives, and requirements prescribed by NTSB regulations, guidelines, and procedures.
+As discussed during our on-site review, and confirmed by our independent review of selected publications in the regional conference room, NTSB accident investigation guidelines are very general in nature.
+This is particularly true for highway safety studies and investigations.
+In addition to capturing technical data on issues of program interest to NTSB policy developers, you identify other areas of potential safety interest that may become the subject of these special investigations and studies.
+You formulate and develop plans, procedures, and timetables to accomplish the desired work outcomes; e.g., a technically accurate, complete and thorough investigation, recommending a probable cause.
+You complete the necessary coordination and integration with other organizations in accomplishing the NTSB highway safety program execution functions of your position.
 Accordingly, we find that your position meets this criterion.